Comprehensive Guide to Different Types of Tires

 12. Trailer Tires

 Trailer tires present some special challenges.
-They have to support a lot of extra weight from the trailer itself and the cargo you carry.
+They have to support a lot of extra weight from the trailer and the cargo you carry.

 They also have to last long enough to get you home in case of a flat tire, which can be 120 miles or more from where you had the flat.

-Trailer tires may have as many as eight separate belts inside them, each made from two or three layers of rubber.
+Trailer tires may have as many as eight belts inside them, each made from two or three layers of rubber.

 To make up for that strength, trailer tires need stiffer rims; otherwise, they’d bulge out too much at high speeds.